-Vertigo is a specific medical condition in which there is a sensation of spinning or objects spinning around you.
-It is typically referred to as dizziness and may be accompanied by nausea and vomiting.
+Vertigo is typically referred to as dizziness and may be accompanied by nausea and vomiting.
 It can be severe enough to affect the quality of life, the patient being unable to do everyday tasks or just move about.

 There are several causes of vertigo; the most common one is from an inner ear problem referred to as the vestibular system which is in the brain.
 There are also central nervous system causes of vertigo arising from the balance centers of the brain.
 The latter is usually more constant but milder and may be accompanied by slurred speech, double vision or nystagmus.
 Meniere’s disease and labyrinthitis are also conditions that can cause dizziness.